SteffChef/leezencounter/model-training/README.md

 This repository contains all the Python code that is necessary for model training and fine-tuning

 ### Setup
+Note: make sure to [install uv](https://docs.astral.sh/uv/guides/install-python/) as a package and dependency manager.

 Run the ``setup.sh`` script for setting up the environment.
 ```bash
 bash setup.sh